-It is the cellular and common endogenous prion protein that is non-infectious and found primarily in the central nervous system and various bodily tissues.
+It is a cellular, non-infectious and common endogenous prion protein, which primarily affects the central nervous system and various bodily tissues.
 PrPC is well defined in structure.
-It mainly possesses alpha-helical structure and consists of 209 amino acids (in humans), one disulfide bond.
+It mainly possesses an alpha-helical structure and consists of 209 amino acids (in humans) with one disulfide bond.

 PrP protein plays a significant function in cell adhesion and intracellular signalling in vivo.
 Thus, PrPC protein or the cellular protein facilitates cell-cell communication in the brain.

 PrPSC protein-fibre ends function as a template, where the free protein molecules may attach, to grow the fibre.
-The amino acid sequence of the infectious PrPSC incorporates into the normal variants of protein in the growing fiber.
+The amino acid sequence of the infectious PrPSC incorporates into the normal variants of protein in the growing fibre.

 Replication Cycle of Prions

-Therefore, it is believed that the abnormal form of prion PrPSC originates spontaneously and transmitted through various ways like food ingestion, mechanical transmission etc. where it directly interacts with an endogenous PrPC protein and enables its structural distortion.
+Therefore, it is believed that the abnormal form of prion PrPSC originates spontaneously and transmits through various ways like food ingestion and mechanical transmission.
+It directly interacts with an endogenous PrPC protein and enables its structural distortion.

-The replication mechanism of prions create implications in drug designing, because of its long incubation period.
-An effective drug can simply slow down the exponential growth of prions by binding to the fibril ends and blocks them from growing any further.
+The replication mechanism of prions creates implications in drug designing because of its long incubation period.
+An effective drug can slow down the exponential growth of prions by binding to the fibril ends and blocking them from growing further.

-Fatal Familial Insomnia: It is a heritable autosomal dominant disease of the nervous system that causing difficulty in sleeping.
+- Fatal Familial Insomnia: It is a heritable autosomal dominant disease of the nervous system that causing difficulty in sleeping.

 Risk factors for prion disease include: